ndahn/coc_primer/Primer/character_creation.md

 ### Stat Assignment
 *You don't need to do this beforehand!
 I am happy to guide you through the process on our first session :)*

 The easiest way to assign stats is called quickfire, in which you get a bunch of numbers for your basic stats and skills and then assign them freely.
+This method is described below.

 There are other ways to assign stats based on dice rolls and a point buying system.
 Drop me a message if this is more up your alley!